Changed camper laws

 •If the landowner or right holder has prepared a special camping area on their land, they may direct travelers to it and charge a service fee.
 Similarly, if there is a campsite in the vicinity, the landowner or right holder may direct travelers to it.

-• There may be restrictions on camping in protected areas (see the list of protected areas).
+• There may be restrictions on camping in protected areas.

 Read more: Responsible camping